everycure-org/matrix/docs/src/onboarding/local-setup.md

 - lint the codebase
 - test the codebase
 - build the docker image
+- set up containers for local execution
-- run the docker image
+- run integration tests

 Generally, the `Makefile` is a good place to start to get a sense of how our codebase is structured.
+Once the command runs successfully, you should be able to run the pipeline end-to-end locally (remember to activate your virtual environment first)!

 <div style="position: relative; width: 100%; height: 0; padding-bottom: 56.25%;"><iframe src="https://us06web.zoom.us/clips/embed/ghxELqxMExaMh96j_58dMq8UnXaXEcEtSTRVxXf7zXNd5l4OSgdvC5xwANUE1ydp7afd-M42UkQNe_eUJQkCrXIZ.SAPUAWjHFb-sh7Pj" frameborder="0" allowfullscreen="allowfullscreen" style="position: absolute; width: 100%; height: 100%; top: 0; left: 0; "></iframe></div>